deverickapollo/Deverick.io/_posts/2020-06-01-demonstrate.markdown

 - Wear protective material to avoid damaging your clothing
 	- Heavy duty glove to pick up tear gas cannisters
 	- Comfortable boots
-	- Mask, motorcycle helments to protect head
+	- Mask, motorcycle helmets to protect head
 - Respirator mask
 - Dress for the weather
 - Friends - Travel in a group.
 You don't want to be an isolated target.